What is this?

 What is your episode posting schedule?

-We always give a heads-up on Facebook and Twitter that a show is about to go up by giving you a clue as to the subject.
+We always give a heads-up on Facebook, Twitter, and Instagram that a show is about to go up by giving you a clue as to the subject.
 You should play!
 It’s fun!
 Sometimes we give really crappy clues!
-We don’t post clues on them but we’re also on Instagram and Pinterest.
 There is a Pinterest board for every episode and we love it when you hashtag Instagram with #historychicksfieldtrip to show off your visits to historical places!

 What do I do between episodes?